James Chen, RD

 FDA-Cleared Migraine Wearables

-For migraine sufferers, several remarkable non-invasive devices are now available:
+For migraine sufferers, several non-invasive devices are available or prescribed for selected patients:

 gammaCore (Non-Invasive Vagus Nerve Stimulation) This device delivers gentle electrical pulses to the vagus nerve in the neck, modulating parasympathetic tone to abort acute migraine and cluster headache attacks — all without drug-like side effects.